 When allergen avoidance and medications do not successfully control allergy symptoms, the Allergist can alter the body’s overactive response by carefully desensitizing the patient’s immune system through regular injections of the actual allergens to which the patient is sensitive or allergic.
 This treatment, very similar to the vaccination for infectious diseases such as the flu, can be given after allergy testing has revealed what it is that a patient is allergic to.

 Over time it may be possible to actually alter a person’s excessive response to these environmental allergens, and both improve symptoms, as well as decrease the need for medications and allergen avoidance for many years.

 We can safely and efficiently test your skin (or sometimes your blood) using tiny amounts of commonly troublesome allergens.

-We will skin test you for environmental allergens (pollens, dust mites, dust, animal dander, molds) and food allergies using the Multi-test II Skin Test Applicator applied to your forearm.
+We will skin test you for environmental allergens (pollens, dust mites, dust, animal dander, molds).
 The results will be obtained within 20 minutes.
 Allergy tests are designed to gather the most specific information possible so that your doctor can determine what you are allergic to and provide complete preventive and therapeutic care of your allergies.

 Treatment of allergies is a combination of avoiding the offending allergen, medicating the symptoms of allergies and immunizing the patient against the offending allergens.
 Our physicians recommend the most effective combination of treatments based on the individual needs of the patient.